What You Should Know About Changing Your Name After Marriage

 Editor’s note: This post was originally published May 20, 2022, and has been updated for accuracy, comprehensiveness and freshness on July 8, 2024.

 So, you’ve officially tied the knot.
 You’ve been on your honeymoon and now you’re wondering whether you should change your name or not.
+Do I have to change my name after marriage?
 Are there disadvantages of not changing your name after marriage?
 Should you compromise and hyphenate your last name with your partner’s last name?
-Do you know how to legally change your name after marriage?
+How to legally change your name after marriage?
 You have questions about this big life change, and we have answers.

 Bride in wedding dress holding a bridal flowers.Can I keep my name after marriage?

-Before getting married, many people ask themselves if it is acceptable to avoid changing their name after marriage.
+Before getting married, many people ask themselves, ‘Do I have to change my name after marriage?’
 When you marry, you are free to keep your name or take your new partner’s name.
 But one thing is clear: it is your choice in most states.
 It comes down to a matter of preference and personal choice.

 Many people keep their last name because they end up marrying later in life, or their career is already established and it could negatively impact their career and finances to change their last name.
 This could be seen as a new identity altogether, resulting in confusion in various aspects of their life.
 Personal branding is a helpful tool in society.
 Name recognition brings power, and many people aren’t ready to give that up.
 And you don’t have to!